Skip to main content

 Create rules with NewRule and pass them.
 Duplicate exact overloads (same rule name & identical field type) are rejected.

-maxLen, _ := model.NewRule[string]("maxLen", func(s string, params ...string) error {
+maxLen, _ := validation.NewRule[string]("maxLen", func(s string, params ...string) error {

 if len(params) < 1 { return fmt.Errorf("maxLen requires 1 param") }